mverleg/tel/qcompiler/README.md

   - compiler flags like debug/opt mode
   - compiler mode or ide mode (latter has source locations etc)
 * How to do cycle detection?
 It could happen for e.g. circular imports, right?
 Keep a hashset, maybe only when dependency step is 'higher' or equal?
+* How to deal with results that are being computed?
+  * Could it possibly be faster to ignore races and just compute twice when it happens?
+* I don't think we can handle panics right?
+Have to trash the whole cache in that case
+* Should a parallel async runtime be used?
+It seems all popular Rust async runtimes use some locking anyway

+### Notes

+* Insert some boxes around specific awaits to move the futures onto to heap and prevent stack overflow
+* Perhaps store the hashcodes in the query/answer objects